codeigniter4/CodeIgniter4/user_guide_src/source/libraries/caching.rst

 File-based Caching
 ==================

-File-based caching allows for pieces of view files to be cached.
+This requires a cache directory to be really writable by the application.

 Use this with care, and make sure to benchmark your application, as a point can come where disk I/O will negate positive gains by caching.
-This requires a cache directory to be really writable by the application.

 Memcached Caching
 =================